English

 What is Berlin TV Tower known for?

-The Berlin TV Tower is an important symbol of the reunification between East and West Germany after the Cold War hostilities.
+The Berlin TV Tower is an important symbol of the reunification between East and West Germany after the Cold War hostilities ended.
 It has an observation deck, from where you can catch splendid views of the surrounding areas.
 You can also dine at its revolving Sphere Restaurant and watch its virtual reality tour.

 When was the Berlin TV Tower built?